Interview with Hubert von Goisern

 The new violinist comes from the Bairisch Diatonischer Jodelwahnsinn?

 I have known her for a long time, I met her for the first time at a festival, in 1993 I think, so ten years ago, and then we saw each other time after time, when I was in Munich and then in 1999, when I produced Fön, I asked her whether she wanted to join the new group.
 The Jodelwahnsinn still existed then and she didn't want to be unfaithful and then just yodelled on Katholisch.
-So she came into the studio and when she then dissolved the band last year, I asked her straight away whether it would now work.
+So she came into the studio and when she then disbanded the group last year, I asked her straight away whether it would now work.

 And then it worked?

 Yes, she is quite worried that it will be too exhausting for her, the way I play music, so intensively we play and tour.
 The Jodelwahnsinn never did that, they went home after each concert.
 We played, I don't know how often, but certainly only a fraction of what we play, or what I play, and she thought, no, that's too steep for her.
-But after the Jodelwahnsinn were then dissolved, she thought, yes, you can try it, if it doesn't work, it doesn't work.
+But after the Jodelwahnsinn were then disbanded, she thought, yes, you can try it, if it doesn't work, it doesn't work.
 Well, I can endure it.

 How do you do it?